Your guide for getting commercial property through your SMSF

 • An opportunity comes to purchase the premises they’re working in.
 After consulting with their accountant and financial adviser, the doctors decide to set up a unit trust.
 This unit trust borrows money to buy the premises.

 There are a number of steps involved to get started in the SMSF property market.
+Here’s what you need to consider:

 1. Ensure you have the correct balance for a commercial property purchase.
 If you’re buying the property outright, you will need the full cash amount in your SMSF, plus stamp duty (approximately 5%).

 3. If you’re borrowing to buy a commercial property, it needs to be under a limited recourse borrowing arrangement (LRBA).
-This is beneficial for SMSF members, it protects your SMSF assets from your lender if the property loan goes bad.
+This is beneficial for SMSF members; it protects your SMSF assets from your lender if the property loan goes bad.

 4. To set up an LRBA, first you need to set up a bare trust within your SMSF.
 This is essentially a separate trust within your SMSF that isolates the commercial property investment away from other investments.